noahrizika/cli_resume_creator/README.md

 # cli resume creator
-...just turn all your resume content into JSON first -> see resume_creator/content/ for what to overwrite with your information use '[name_of_command] -h' for help
+...just turn all your resume content into JSON first -> see resume_creator/content/ for what to overwrite with your information also, change the 'resume_filepath' in resume_creator/content/configs.json to whatever filepath you want use '[name_of_command] -h' for help

 ### steps